 It is simple enough to pick up a jar of garlic powder at the supermarket, but homemade garlic powder is fresh, flavorful, and surprisingly easy to make.
 Whether you grow your garlic or buy it at the market, this is a great way to preserve garlic and quickly add its distinct flavor to your favorite foods.

 Garlic powder is nice to have on hand and you'll soon find that making it yourself saves money and time.
 When you don't want to put effort into peeling fresh garlic for marinara sauce, or need a quick garlic bread, you'll be thankful to have homemade garlic powder in your spice rack.

-You can do as few or as many bulbs of garlic as you'd like.
-Garlic powder stores well and is fun to share with family and friends if you do find that you made too much.
+The only thing you need to make garlic powder at home is garlic.
+Simply separate the bulbs into the individual cloves and remove all of the skins.
+You can use as few or as many bulbs of garlic as you like.
+Garlic powder stores well and is a nice gift for family and friends if you do find that you've made too much.

 Be sure to shake the jar daily for the first week or so after you've made it.
-This will ensure that any remaining moisture is evenly distributed through the powder and prevent mold.
+This will ensure that any remaining moisture is evenly distributed through the powder and will prevent mold.

 Tips and Tricks

-- Learn How to Grow Your Garlic: A thriftier alternative to buying garlic is to grow your own.
+First, make sure you are using the freshest garlic.
+While garlic is available year-round, you'll get the freshest garlic at the best prices if you buy it in late summer or early autumn.
+You can also grow your own garlic.
 It's a rather forgiving plant, and individual cloves can be replanted next year to produce a new bulb.
 Just be sure you know how to cure garlic properly for storage.